brunurd/companion/README.md

-# YOUTUBE CLIENT
+# YOUTUBE COMPANION

-A client to play youtube outside the browser.
+A client to watch youtube videos outside the browser and pin on top of everything.